Skip to content

 Deliverables:

-Scoped individually.
-Typically runs 10–16 weeks from diagnostic completion.
+Fixed scope, defined deliverables, full handover to the internal team on completion.
+Typically runs 10 to 16 weeks but it can take longer in some cases.
 Includes a formal handover session and a documented process for the internal team to own ongoing operation.

 Every engagement produces a digital dossier.
 Take a look at our demo dossier.